 Tip: Don’t go crazy with the alternatives!
 This is just for the initial contact and you will have time to offer more options once the conversation starts.

 2) An Image of Yourself

-Adding an image of yourself can add a human element to your email, distinguishing you as an actual person rather than just a blank email.
+Adding a headshot photo to your email signature can add a human element to your email, distinguishing you as an actual person rather than just a blank email.
 This can be a simple but effective way of building trust and a connection with the recipient of your email.
 Just make sure it is a small (i.e. not overly attention-grabbing) and professional (probably best to avoid using your most recent beach picture) image.